D1og0/Steganography/README.md

 #
 Thanks for reading!
 Want to go further?
 [Click here](https://www.geeksforgeeks.org/image-based-steganography-using-python/).
-This can help you if you want to work direclty on images.
+This can help you if you want to work directly on images.